quangkmhd/Chatbot_mentalhealth_cat-dog/README.md

 ## Project Components

 ### 1. Data Collection (`1-extraction.py`)
-- Web crawler that extracts links with class="plain" from petmart.vn
+- Web crawler that extracts
 - Focuses on the pet health and veterinary sections
 - Stores links in JSON format for further processing
 - Handles pagination and implements rate limiting